beetbox/beets/docs/plugins/parentwork.rst

 In the MusicBrainz database, a recording can be associated with a work.
-A work can itself be associated with another work, for example one being part of the other (what I call the direct parent).
+A work can itself be associated with another work, for example one being part of the other (what we call the *direct parent*).
 This plugin looks the work id from the library and then looks up the direct parent, then the direct parent of the direct parent and so on until it reaches the top.
 The work at the top is what we call the *parent work*.
 This plugin is especially designed for